The Smith normal form of the Q-walk matrix of the Dynkin graph $A_n$: Introduction

 Let $G$ be a simple graph with vertex set $\left\{ 1,...,n \right\}$.
 The \emph{signless Laplacian matrix} of $G$, denoted by $Q(G)$, is $A(G)+D(G)$, where $A(G)$ is the the adjacency matrix of $G$ and $D(G)$ is the the degree diagonal matrix of $G$ (see \cite{ref1}).
 The \emph{signless Laplacian matrix} (or \emph{$Q$-walk matrix}) of $G$, denoted by $W_Q\left( G \right) $, is naturally defined by

 In \cite{ref1}, Yan, Yao and Wang studied the determinant of the $Q$-walk matrix of rooted product with a path.
-It is interesting to calculate the Smith normal form of $Q$-walk matrix of Dynkin graphs.
+In \cite{QYJ}, Qiu, Yuan and Ji, showed that at most $r=\lfloor \frac{n}{2} \rfloor $ invariant factors of $Q$-walk matrix of a graph with $n$ vertices are congruent to $4$ modulo $8$, moreover, if $2^{-\lceil \frac{5n-4r-22}{2} \rceil}\det W_Q$ is odd and square-free, then the Smith normal form of $W_Q$ can be determined uniquely by the triple $(n,r,\det W_Q)$.
+Therefore, it is interesting to calculate the Smith normal form of the $Q$-walk matrix of Dynkin graphs.

 In this paper, let $n$ be a fixed positive integer, we consider the Dynkin graph $A_n$ with vertex set $\left\{ 1,...,n \right\}$

 and give the Smith normal form of its $Q$-walk matrix.